-Hotline for family planning counselling, pregnancy and breastfeeding: 70037739
+Hotline for family planning counselling, pregnancy and breastfeeding: 70037739 from 6.00 am-00.00

-WHO to follow up with MOPH and to provide clarification about PCR testing prior hospital admission
+WHO to follow up with MOPH and to provide clarification about PCR testing prior hospital admission for cold cases without any COVID 19 symptoms.
+Which UNHCR expressed concern especially for pregnant who are admitted for delivery, the additional cost incurred would push refugees to seek home deliveries.

 Annex I